Community Guide: GMB100 Upgrade Roadmap — From Stock Setup to Predator

-If you’ve been looking for ways to wake up your GMB100 mini bike — or wondering whether the Predator 212 swap is really worth it — this community-style guide breaks down the upgrade journey step by step.
-It’s based on real riders’ and builders’ experiences: what works, what doesn’t, and what to expect at each stage.
+If you’ve been looking for ways to upgrade your GMB100 — or figuring out whether a Predator 212 swap is actually worth it — this guide breaks down every stage, from stock setup to full custom build.

 No hype.
 Just what riders are actually doing with their GMB100s.